 - Once the wine reduces by half (about 3-5 minutes) add the shrimp in and turn the heat back down to medium.

-- Cook the shrimp until they turn light pink and firm.
+- Cook the shrimp until they turn light pink and firm, making sure to flip them to achieve even cooking.
 Depending on the size of shrimp this will take anywhere from 3-5 minutes.

-- Once shrimp are fully cooked through turn off the heat and add the parsley and the juice of half a lemon.
-Season with a nice amount of black pepper.
+- Once the shrimp are fully cooked through turn off the heat and add the parsley and the lemon juice.

-- Taste test the sauce and make any final adjustments to salt, pepper, and crushed red pepper if required.
+- Taste test the sauce and make any final adjustments to salt, pepper, and lemon juice if required.
 Serve with crusty Italian bread.
 Enjoy!

 Notes